Free sample packs are the sustenance of any electronic music producer’s studio setup. And that’s even truer if you’re just starting out.

 They also started a side project, 99Sounds, dedicated to their original resources.

-Prrrrrrr Records Sample Packs
+Prrrrrrr Records Free Sample Packs

-A personal hidden gem – prrrrrrr on Soundcloud has two free sample banks for you to use in your own productions.
+A personal hidden gem – prrrrrrr on Soundcloud has three free sample banks for you to use in your own productions.
 These are a nice variety of sounds, so you’ll always be surprised what you get, but they’re quality nonetheless.